 “Think!”, Jeopardy!‘s theme from 1984-1991 (composed by Merv Griffin):

 I’ve covered Talking Super Jeopardy! in the past, so I’m not gonna go too much into the game that I didn’t already cover there.
-But I figure this was made along with Wheel of Fortune featuring Vanna White just so they had a more recent consolation prize for the contestants.
+But I figure this was released alongside Wheel of Fortune featuring Vanna White just so they had a more recent consolation prize for the contestants compared to last year’s 25th Anniversary Edition.
 I can imagine Johnny Gilbert talking about this game alongside the Jeopardy!
 Challenge as parting gifts.

 Imagineering is credited as the lead developer, which was basically Absolute Entertainment when they were developing games they weren’t publishing.
 A weird case of living a double life as a publisher and a contract developer at the same time, something you don’t see much of these days.